Class AceRandom

 public class AceRandom extends EnhancedRandom

 Like TrimRandom with five 64-bit states; does not use multiplication, only add, subtract, XOR, and left-rotate operations.
 Has a state that runs like a counter, guaranteeing a minimum period of 2 to the 64.
 This passes roughly 180 petabytes of intensive testing on the GPU with ReMort, as well as 64TB of PractRand's broad spectrum of tests.
-It can sometimes be the fastest generator here, outpacing WhiskerRandom on Java 19 on occasion, but it isn't quite as fast as Whisker on older JDKs, or as fast as PouchRandom in most cases.
+It is usually the fastest generator here, outpacing WhiskerRandom and PouchRandom on any Java versions 17 and up, but it is slightly slower on Java 8 (still very fast).
 Whisker doesn't have a guaranteed minimum period, Pouch has a lower guaranteed minimum period, and this is usually faster than PasarRandom, another 5-state generator with a minimum period of 2 to the 64.
 The maximum and/or expected periods for both PasarRandom and AceRandom are far larger than they would need to be, even if run for decades on current hardware.
 The minimum period alone would take multiple years to exhaust if using a CPU, let alone to find that particular cycle with the shortest period.
 Running on a fast GPU would take less time, but still an impractically long time.

 An unexpected advantage AceRandom has over PasarRandom and WhiskerRandom is that if many generators of each of those types have their states assigned with small and/or repeated values, AceRandom looks clearly better.
 AceRandom only has non-random patterns briefly as it escapes the non-random initial state, then returns to typical uncorrelated white noise.
 On the other hand, PasarRandom and WhiskerRandom will alternate between two different patterns - if the small states were assigned using x and y positions on a grid, then the patterns will be horizontal or vertical stripes.
 ScruffRandom can also show stripe artifacts, typically on every third generation if given a very non-random initial state.
 The reason AceRandom does better probably has to do with how it mixes its five states more than the others - WhiskerRandom and ScruffRandom each only mix one pair of states per generation, and PasarRandom only mixes two pairs of states, but AceRandom mixes three pairs.
 Ace looks about as random as PouchRandom once sufficient values have been generated (about 30 longs usually works).